Japanese submarine Ha-210

 Ha-210 was an Imperial Japanese Navy Ha-201-class submarine.
-Completed and commissioned in August 1945 fours days before hostilities ended in World War II, she surrendered in September 1945 and was scuttled in April 1946.
+Completed and commissioned in August 1945 four days before hostilities ended in World War II, she surrendered in September 1945 and was scuttled in April 1946.

 Design and description

 At the end of 1944, the Imperial Japanese Navy decided it needed large numbers of high-speed coastal submarines to defend the Japanese Home Islands against an anticipated Allied invasion (named Operation Downfall by the Allies).
 To meet this requirement, the Ha-201-class submarines were designed as small, fast submarines incorporating many of the same advanced ideas implemented in the German Type XXI and Type XXIII submarines.
 They were capable of submerged speeds of almost 14 kn.

 The Ha-201 class displaced 320 LT surfaced and 440 LT submerged.
 The submarines were 53 m long, had a beam of 4.00 m and a draft of 3.44 m.
 For surface running, the submarines were powered by a single 400 bhp diesel engine that drove one propeller shaft.
 When submerged the propeller was driven by a 1,250 shp electric motor.
 They could reach 11.8 kn on the surface and 13.9 kn submerged.
 On the surface, the Ha-201-class submarines had a range of 3000 nmi at 10 kn; submerged, they had a range of 105 nmi at 2 kn.
 Their armament consisted of two 533 mm torpedo tubes with four torpedoes and a single mount for a 7.7-millimeter machine gun.